Dick Wolf: Other work

 In 2012, Wolf developed the unscripted show Cold Justice, a documentary drama, for TNT.
 He also has written three novels whose central character is NYPD Detective Jeremy Fisk: The Intercept, The Execution, and The Ultimatum.

-Future projects

-Wolf's future projects for NBC are an American adaption of the United Kingdom psychological legal drama series Injustice as well as a drama series revolving around a satanic cult, tentatively titled The Church.
-Wolf is writing the latter project with Howard Franklin.
-Wolf also has an untitled pilot about an insurance investigator on USA Network.

-With Wolf pursuing projects other than Law & Order, he and current Law & Order: Special Victims Unit showrunner/executive producer Warren Leight sometimes discuss the future of the Law & Order franchise and revitalizing it; Leight commenting "(Dick Wolf and I) sometimes talk in general terms of where (the franchise) could go.
-I'm curious to see if there's another iteration somewhere down the line."
+In 2024, Wolf released a documentary miniseries with Netflix called Homicide: New York.

 In May 2021, NBC ordered a docuseries LA Fire and Rescue.
-The series will follow the firefighters of the Los Angeles County Fire Department and will be executive produced by Wolf.
+The series followed the firefighters of the Los Angeles County Fire Department and will be executive produced by Wolf.
+This series was cancelled by NBC after one season.

+Art collecting

+In December 2023, the Metropolitan Museum of Art announced the promised gift of over 200 works of art from Wolf, including Old Master paintings, sculptures and drawings, as well as funds to endow two galleries with his name.
+Wolf reported that his appreciation for art started when he was a child visiting Met on his way home from school.

 Honors

 Wolf's personal honors include the Award of Excellence from the Banff Television Festival, the 2002 Creative Achievement Award from NATPE; the Anti-Defamation League's Distinguished Entertainment Industry Award, the Leadership and Inspiration Award from the Entertainment Industries Council, the Governor's Award by the New York Chapter of the National Academy of Television Arts and Sciences, the 1997 achievement award from the Caucus for Producers, Writers, and Directors, the 1998 Television Showman of the Year Award from the Publicists Guild of America, the 2002 Tribute from the Museum of Television and Radio, and a 2003 Special Edgar Award from the Mystery Writers of America.
 On March 29, 2007, Wolf received a star on the Hollywood Walk of Fame at 7040 Hollywood Boulevard.
-In 2013 Wolf was inducted into the Television Academy Hall of Fame.
-Wolf is also an Honorary Consul general of Monaco and is actively involved in the principality's prestigious annual Television Festival, and as its primary liaison with the entertainment community.
+In 2013, Wolf was inducted into the Television Academy Hall of Fame.
+Wolf is also an Honorary Consul general of Monaco and is actively involved in the principality's prestigious annual Television Festival.